-- Follow analytical methods and the quality and safety procedures. - Technical review of casework. - Administrative review of casework. - Documentation of quality controls and work. - Maintain training documentation. - Announce approval of trainees to perform independent examination. - Approval of trainee in conjunction with discipline lead. - Review requests for major deviations from analytical methods to ensure they are compliant with quality system. - Review of requests to use a non-ISP method to ensure compliance with quality system. - May approve deviations from administrative procedures. - Maintain records for administrative procedure deviations. - Organize and provide proficiency tests. - · Send responses to proficiency test providers. - Send proficiency test results to the accrediting body or sign release of results for submission by the proficiency test provider. - Send relevant corrective action responses resulting from proficiency tests to the accrediting body. - Issue nonconforming work reports, corrective and preventive actions. - Retain documentation of preventive and corrective action requests. - Retain documentation for external technical reviewers. - Archive quality documents. - Maintain approval for health and safety, quality and procedure manuals. - Monitor laboratory practices to verify continuing compliance with policies and procedures related to quality. - Issue quality audit report to lab manager and Laboratory System Director. - Review of new analytical methods. - Approve new analytical methods in conjunction with the discipline lead. - Notify staff when new analytical methods are implemented. - Schedule and coordinate management system audits. - Organize, participate in and prepare a report for the annual Management System Review. - Oversee accreditation application, assessment, and surveillance. - Maintain a register of approved subcontractors and verification documentation for the competence of subcontractors. - If qualified in the discipline, may perform FS2 responsibilities.
+- Follow analytical methods and the quality and safety procedures. - Technical review of casework. - Administrative review of casework. - Documentation of quality controls and work. - Maintain training documentation. - Announce approval of trainees to perform independent examination. - Approval of trainee in conjunction with discipline lead. - Review requests for deviations from analytical methods to ensure they are compliant with quality system. - Review of requests to use a non-ISP method to ensure compliance with quality system. - May approve deviations from administrative procedures. - Maintain records for administrative procedure deviations.

-• Demonstrate technical competence by obtaining ABC certification.
-This certification shall be obtained within 3 years.
+- Organize and provide proficiency tests. - Send responses to proficiency test providers. - Send proficiency test results to the accrediting body or sign release of results for submission by the proficiency test provider. - Send relevant corrective action responses resulting from proficiency tests to the accrediting body. - Issue nonconforming work reports, corrective and preventive actions. - Retain documentation of preventive and corrective action requests. - Retain documentation for external technical reviewers. - Archive quality documents. - Maintain approval for health and safety, quality and procedure manuals. - Monitor laboratory practices to verify continuing compliance with policies and procedures related to quality. - Issue quality audit report to lab manager and Laboratory System Director. - Review of new analytical methods. - Approve new analytical methods in conjunction with the discipline lead. - Notify staff when new analytical methods are implemented. - Schedule and coordinate management system audits. - Organize, participate in and prepare a report for the annual Management System Review. - Oversee accreditation application, assessment, and surveillance. - Maintain a register of approved subcontractors and verification documentation for the competence of subcontractors. - If qualified in the discipline, may perform FS2 responsibilities. - If performing casework analysis, demonstrate technical competence by obtaining ABC certification.
+This certification shall be obtained within 3 years of being appointed to this position, when the individual is performing casework analysis.